-Vivian holds a master’s of business administration degree from Kennesaw State University, and is currently pursuing a juris master degree from Emory University School of Law, with a focus on global health.
+Vivian holds a master’s of business administration degree from Kennesaw State University and a juris master's degree from Emory University School of Law, with a focus on global health.
 She also holds a bachelor’s degree in industrial engineering from the Georgia Institute of Technology.

 The Requirements Lab helps domestic and international public health practitioners use information and information technology effectively.
 Through application of our Collaborative Requirements Development Methodology (CRDM)TM and business process redesign, the Requirements Lab seeks to improve business processes to enhance public health practices and outcomes.

-Jimica serves as the Director of the Requirements for the Public Health Informatics Institute (PHII, a program of The Task Force for Global Health), where she is responsible for leading teams and collaborating with public health professionals and their stakeholders on projects centered around business analysis, process improvements, requirements development, information system solutions and informatics training.
+Jimica serves as the director of the Requirements Lab at PHII, where she is responsible for leading teams and collaborating with public health professionals and their stakeholders on projects centered around business analysis, process improvements, requirements development, information system solutions and informatics training.

 Prior to joining PHII, Jimica served as a senior management consultant in health care operations and delivery, where she partnered extensively with numerous health systems of varying size and complexity across the U.S. to lead teams responsible for evaluating and reengineering those health systems’ business processes to maximize efficiency.
 In addition, Jimica led the design and implementation of information systems, enforcing best practices, coaching and empowering the health systems’ leadership, and shepherding the health systems through the volatile financial healthcare landscape that ultimately resulted in the increase of each of those health systems’ annual revenues by tens of millions of dollars and ability to effectively serve growing populations.

 Jimica holds a Bachelor of Science in Human and Organizational Development, International Leadership and Development, and Political Science from Vanderbilt University in Nashville, TN.
-She is currently completing a Master of Public Health focused in Applied Public Health Informatics from Emory University's Rollins School of Public Health.
+She also has a Master of Public Health focused in Applied Public Health Informatics from Emory University's Rollins School of Public Health.

 Senior Business Analyst